 “The biggest perk of a weekday wedding (meaning Monday through Thursday) is more vendors and venues will be available!
 Normally you would have a shorter list to choose from based on availability, but having your pick is definitely a perk.”

-For anyone looking for a weekend in 2020 or 2021, realistically what are we looking at?
+For anyone looking for a weekend in the next year or more, realistically what are we looking at?
 Are there any spots open?

 How will venues and vendors cope with weekday business?
 This will be a shift for everyone involved.